 Codes, Standards, and Regulations in the U.S. and Canada

-This issue of Sprinkler Age features our 32nd annual legislative review.
+This issue of Sprinkler Age features our 33rd annual legislative review.
 This summary of legislation and codes offers a quick overview of regulations affecting the fire sprinkler industry in individual states and Canadian provinces.
-The information in these charts was gathered from a survey sent to the fire marshals of the 50 states, the District of Columbia and the provinces of Canada in September 2019.
-If a response was not received, information that appeared in the 2018 Legislative Review (November/ December 2018 Sprinkler Age) has been reprinted, and the fact that the information is a repeat is denoted by an asterisk (*) after the state or province name in the left column of the chart.
+The information in these charts was gathered from a survey sent to the fire marshals of the 50 states, the District of Columbia (D.C.), and the provinces of Canada in September 2020.
+If a response was not received, information that appeared in the 2019 Legislative Review (November/December 2019 Sprinkler Age) has been reprinted, and the fact that the information is a repeat is denoted by an asterisk (*) after the state or province name in the chart.

 1. What, if any, national codes have been adopted by your state?

 2a.
 In adopting the national codes, were any amendments or modifications made to the code or referenced standard (i.e., NFPA 13, 101, etc. or state supplemental rules) that affect fire sprinklers?

 2b.
 If yes, what were the significant modifications (or provide a Web address to reference)?

 3a.
 Which edition of NFPA 13 have you adopted, either directly or indirectly by code reference?